Revisiting the nature of the $P_c$ pentaquarks: Fit results

 With the parameters extracted from fits to the $\jp$ channel and under the assumption that production of the inelastic channels goes through the elastic ones, i.e., $\Lambda_b^0\to \sigh K^-$, one can predict line shapes for other channels.
 This is particularly interesting because the two solutions found here correspond to different heavy-light spin structure decompositions of the higher $P_c$ states.
 They are expected to have distinct consequences in their decays into channels other than the $\jp$ whose $s_Q$ is 1.
 Consequences of HQSS on the decays of $P_c$ states into the $\Lambda_c\bar D^{(*)}$ and $\eta_c p$ considering only $S$-waves have been reported in Refs.~\cite{Voloshin:2019aut,Sakai:2019qph}.
 The results below on these channels go beyond the previous results in giving line shapes, instead of ratios of partial widths, and including $D$-waves.

 Among all possible decay channels other than the $\jp$ of the $P_c$ states, the $\sigh$ are of particular interest since their thresholds are close to the $\pc$ states and are sensitive to their nature~\cite{Guo:2014iya}.
 One can predict the line shapes of the $\sigh$ mass distributions from the decay $\Lambda_b \to \sigh K$.
 They are shown in Fig.~\ref{fig:pred:sigh_schemeI}.
 The existence of $S$-wave bound states below the thresholds leads to several manifestations in the line shapes.
 First, one sees the threshold enhancements for the line shapes of the $\sigh$ mass distributions.
 The threshold enhancement above the threshold of the $\Sigma_c\bar{D}$ is due to the $\pc(4312)$, and that of the $\Sigma_c^*\bar{D}$ is due to the narrow $\pc(4380)$.
 Second, the $P_c (4440)$ and $P_c (4457)$ show prominent signals in the $\Sigma_c \bar D$ and $\Sigma_c^* \bar D$ invariant mass distributions only if they couple to these channels in $S$ waves.
 Indeed, the $J=1/2$ $P_c (4440)$ ($P_c (4457)$) and the $J=3/2$ $P_c (4457)$ ($P_c (4440)$ ) are clearly seen in the $\Sigma_c \bar D$ and $\Sigma_c^* \bar D$ invariant mass distributions for solution $A$ ($B$), respectively.
 These observations can be used to single out the unique solution from the two once data in these channels become available.
 Furthermore, since there are no $J=3/2$ elastic channels below the $\Sigma_c^* \bar D$ threshold, the $J=3/2$ $\Sigma_c^* \bar D$ molecular state $P_c (4380)$ can only manifest itself as a threshold enhancement in the $\Sigma_c^* \bar D$ channel but not as peaks in the other elastic channels.
-The higher $P_c$ states show up as structures in all channels for both solutions though the strength of the peaks is quite uncertain.
+The higher $P_c$ states show up as structures in all channels for both solutions though the strength of the peaks is quite uncertain and depends on the data set used in fits.
+This should not come as a surprise given that the shape and the relative strength of the peaks vary quite significantly in three data sets by LHCb.
+Specifically, the data set ``$m_{Kp}$ all'' shows some hints for the existence of the higher resonances near 4.5 GeV while the other two data sets do not, see Appendix \ref{app:couplings} for more details on the effective couplings to the source.